CTU-IIG/thermobench/README.md

   -c, --column=STR           Add column to CSV populated by STR=val lines from
                              COMMAND stdout
-  -e, --exec=[(COL[,COL[,...]])]CMD
+  -e, --exec=[(COL[,...])]CMD   Execute CMD (in addition to COMMAND) and store
-                             Execute CMD (in addition to COMMAND) and store its stdout in a relevantCSV column COL. Where COL is COL-header or COL-key=.
-The COL-header variantmust
+                             its stdout in relevant CSV columns as specified by COL. If COL ends with '=', such as 'KEY=', store the rest of stdout lines starting with KEY= in column KEY.
+Otherwise all non-matching lines will be stored in column COL. If no COL is specified, first word of CMD is used as COL specification.
-                             be present at most once, COL-key= can appear multiple times for differentkeys.
-If COL is not specified, first word of CMD is used to specify COL-header.Example: --exec "(ambient) ssh
+                             Example: --exec '(amb1=,amb2=,amb_other) ssh
-                             ambient@turbot read_temp"
+                             ambient@turbot read_temp'
   -E, --exec-wait            Wait for --exec processes to finish.
 Do not kill
                              them (useful for testing).
   -f, --fan-cmd=CMD          Command to turn the fan on (CMD 1) or off (CMD 0)